constructive-symmetry/constructive-symmetry/T001_Kevin_Bacon_and_the_Stern-Brocot_Tree/a_Sermon_on_Rational_Approximation.md

 If you have any doubts about this reasoning, this 1-1 correspondence can be efficiently computed!
 It's amazing that the Stern-Brocot Museum of Fraction so readily allows us to "contradict" Euclid, teaching us how to push beyond Euclid's mathematics.
 It's poetic justice that Euclid himself unknowningly provided us with the guidebook to the Museum,  the Euclidean Algorithm.

-The Euclidean Algorithm is what is what allows us to efficiently compute this isomorphism of sets between the rationals and integers.
+The Euclidean Algorithm is what is what allows us to efficiently[^continuedfractions] compute this isomorphism of sets between the rationals and integers.
 It takes any rational number as an input, and outputs a path to the unique room on the Stern-Brocot tree that contains that fraction in already least terms.

 This path is known as the Stern-Brocot representation.
 We can think of it like a string in computer programming, a finite string consisting of solely of 'L's and 'R's.
 We can use the Stern-Brocot representation of a fraction to efficiently compute the room number of that fraction, and vice-versa: just change the 'L's to 0 and the 'R's to 1,  and put another '1' in front, and interpret the result as a binary number.
-This process is reversable.[^sternbrocotrepresentation]
+This process is reversible.

 Every room in the Stern-Brocot tree has a boundary matrix.
 The boundary fractions of a room on the Stern-Brocot tree exactly correspond to a 2x2 matrix with nonnegative integer entries, and with determinant equal to one.
 The converse is also true, a result in linear Diophantine equations.